 The research isn't an anomaly.
 Earlier this year, a massive real-world study in Nature underscored that the “widely held belief that ovulation occurs consistently on day 14 of the cycle is not correct” (15).

-In spite of the research, feel that they really did sync with their friends, whether on girls trip, in a sorority or at work.
+In spite of the research, many women feel that they really do sync with their friends, coworkers or roommates.
 What do you think , do you agree with the research findings?

 The good news is that as science increasingly recognizes the importance of the menstrual cycle, we’re gaining more and more accurate information about this essential bodily function.
 And empowering ourselves with information is something we all can get behind.